-(As an aside, Barack Obama is the 44th president, but the 43rd man to hold the office, as Grover Cleveland’s two terms were not consecutive, making him both the 21st and 23rd President.
+(As an aside, Donald Trump is the 45th president, but the 44rd man to hold the office, as Grover Cleveland’s two terms were not consecutive, making him both the 21st and 23rd President.
 If Donald Trump is elected in 2024, he would be the 45th and 47th president)

 The United States declared its independence in 1776, and won the battle of Yorktown in 1781, but George Washington didn’t take office until 1789!
 So who was in charge of running the country until then?
 Naysayers say no one, but there were a number of patriots who had the title of president.
 The big question is, president of what?

 There were a number of Presidents of the Continental Congress, beginning with the man who signed his name in large script, John Hancock.
 But were the thirteen colonies now one country on July 4, 1776?
 Not officially.
 It wasn’t until the Articles of Confederation were signed in 1781 that we could say that the thirteen colonies were a new unified nation, the United States of America.